Christianity Explained, 7 - Growing in Christ

 “For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth." - Hebrews 12:6

 God even disciplines those He loves, who He calls true children of His because He longs to now release the power of Jesus and His character in us and be more ready for when we get to heaven.

 All this is done through the empowerment of the Holy Spirit, with the results meaning that we’re better people and that we display the fruits of the Holy Spirit (love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control).
 However, these come from a change inside coming out, not by force.

 This is from faith and the belief that Christians have in Jesus Christ, with one way that I’ve personally understood how we live out the Christian full-life being through the ‘flux-capacitor’ example from the eighties Back to the Future film.

 Doc Brown made a car that could travel through time, and he invented his Flux Capacitor that made the actual time travel part possible.
-It was a strange flashing box with three prongs on it, and in a comparable way it’s kind of like a ‘flux capacitor’ for us where faith in God has three aspects to it in order to be fully substantiated and made real in order for us to truly live in Christ.
+It was a strange flashing box with three prongs on it, and comparably, it’s kind of like a ‘flux capacitor’ for us where faith in God has three aspects to it in order to be fully substantiated and made real for us to live in Christ truly.

 The first part is about faith coming from the Word of God.